BinalPatel5025/TestNGProject/README.md

 ## TestNGProject

-This is a sample project to demonstrate what is page object model framework and how it can used in selenium to automate any application.
+This is a simple sample project that demonstrates what TestNG framework is and how it can be used with Selenium to utilize different annotations and assertions.
+Additionally, it shows how to use attributes of annotations and how to run the whole project through the TestNG XML file.

 TestNG is used as test framework.